Finding time to train can be tough. Bite-sized learning lets busy employees learn at the point of need.

 Make learning employee-specific

 Every employee approaches their learning with a unique blend of experience, interests, and competencies.
 Training is rarely a one-size-fits-all model.
-On-demand bite-sized learning allows workers to personalize their learning to fit their individual requirements.
+On-demand bite-sized learning allows workers to personalise their learning to fit their individual requirements.
 They can quickly assimilate content, or delve as deeply as they wish, and can progress at their own pace—a key value for busy employees.